mozman/ezdxf/docs/source/dxfentities/image.rst

 Add a raster image to the DXF file, the file itself is not embedded into the DXF file, it is always a separated file.
 The IMAGE entity is like a block reference, you can use it multiple times to add the image on different locations with different scales and rotations.
 But therefore you need a also a IMAGEDEF entity, see :class:`ImageDef`.
-Create :class:`Image` in layouts and blocks by factory function :meth:`~Layout.add_image`. ezdxf creates only images in the XY-plan.
+Create :class:`Image` in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_image`. ezdxf creates only images in the XY-plan.
 You can place images in the 3D space too, but then you have to set the *u_pixel* and the *v_pixel* vectors by yourself.